IBM/SalesEnablement-VMware-L3/docs/Shared/Provisioning.md

 When you create or deploy vApps or VMs, you can select either an unencrypted or encrypted storage policy.
 Each option has six different tiers of storage available, depending on the storage performance required, with each option carrying a maximum throughput of IOPS (input-output operations per second) per gigabyte.

 Encryption-enabled storage policies are available to all virtual data centers.
 Encryption protects not only the VMs but also VM disks and other files.
 Administrators can encrypt VMs and disks by associating the VM or disk with a storage policy that has the VM encryption capability.
-For more information about the VM encryption limitations for VMware Cloud Director 10.3, see Enabling VM encryption on storage policies of an Organization virtual data center (<a href="https://docs.vmware.com/en/VMware-Cloud-Director/10.3/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-80F58C1D-A97E-43FE-8E41-E9242A1D2332.html" target="_blank">https://docs.vmware.com/en/VMware-Cloud-Director/10.3/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-80F58C1D-A97E-43FE-8E41-E9242A1D2332.html</a>)
+For more information about the VM encryption limitations for VMware Cloud Director 10.3, see <a href="https://docs.vmware.com/en/VMware-Cloud-Director/10.3/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-80F58C1D-A97E-43FE-8E41-E9242A1D2332.html" target="_blank">Enabling VM encryption on storage policies of an Organization virtual data center</a>.

 #
 # Included Services

 There are three services pre-installed with every deployment of VMware Solutions Shared on IBM Cloud.
-Note that while they are ready for consumption and use at any time, they are not free to use — if a customer wishes to make use of these services, they must activate a license and incur the costs associated with that add-on service.
+While they are ready for consumption and use at any time, they are not free to use — if a customer wishes to make use of these services, they must activate a license and incur the costs associated with that add-on service.
 No additional charges will be leveed against customers who choose to not use the service.

 The pre-installed services include: